 Dr. Robert P. Goldman, a professor of South and Southeast Asian Studies at the University of California, Berkeley and the academic whose translation Truschke cited, described Truschke’s interpretation as “quite shocking” and “highly inappropriate” in a private email.
 He further noted that while “extremely disturbing, “ it wasn’t “unexpected to learn that AT [Audrey Truschke] has used such inappropriate language.”

-Truschke’s activities on Twitter — hardly a forum for serious intellectual or academic exchange — seem calculated to outrage and offend the sensibilities of Hindus, to no apparent greater purpose, and are devoid of any academic integrity.
+Truschke’s activities on Twitter — hardly a forum for serious intellectual or academic exchange — seem calculated to outrage and offend Hindus, to no apparent greater purpose, and are devoid of any academic integrity.
 Threats of violence she received are inexcusable and deplorable, however her juvenile and incendiary actions, particularly at a time when relations between scholars and practicing Hindus are at a low ebb, are unbefitting of any serious scholar.